After Wisdom Tooth Removal At Beverly Hills Oral Surgery

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on Coke, tea, or ginger ale.
 You should sip slowly over a 15-minute period.
 When the nausea subsides, you can begin taking solid foods and the prescribed medicine.
 If given an anti-nausea medication, do not drive or operate have machinery.

 Smoking and Alcohol

 A dry socket occurs in an extraction site where a blood clot dislodges or dissolves about 3 5 days following surgery.
 Throbbing pain that radiates to the ear and a bad taste are typical symptoms.
 The exact cause of a dry socket is not known, but smoking, premature rinsing, and oral contraceptives have been implicated in the development of a dry socket.
 Treatment includes irrigation of any food or debris within the socket and placement of a dressing.
-If you feel that you may have developed a dry socket, please
+If you feel that you may have developed a dry socket, please dont hesitate to call.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
 Call your doctor if you have any questions.

 - A slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.